random-robbie/RPI-Control/README.md

 This will allow you to control set devices in the house using your status remotes and Siri.

+To install Apache do the following

+apt-get install apache php5 php5-cli -y

 Place all /usr/bin in to your /usr/bin dir
 Place all /var/www/ in to your /var/www/ directorty

+Ensure all the files have been chmod 777 in the usr/bin/ folder

+cd /usr/bin/
+chmod 777 *.sh
+Chmod 777 pihat

 add the following line to /etc/sudoers www-data ALL=(ALL) NOPASSWD: ALL